-The Family Child Learning Center (FCLC)’s Integrated Preschool for Children with Autism is a research and intervention preschool for children with Autism Spectrum Disorder (ASD).
+The Family Child Learning Center (FCLC)’s Integrated Preschool for Children with Autism is a research and intervention preschool for children with Autism Spectrum Disorders (ASD).
 The program uses a developmental, social-pragmatic model for teaching children with ASD, which emphasizes enhancing children’s social communication skills through their interactions with others.
 The preschool also incorporates components from TEACCH and ABA philosophies into its program.
 Our classrooms use a combination of one-on-one, small group, large group, and free play activities to engage children in their environment and in learning activities.
 It is an adult-structured, child-directed classroom with an emphasis on functional communication, social reciprocity, play, and behavior.

 The FCLC preschool recognizes the importance of parents in their child’s education and makes parent-teacher communication a key component of our program.
 Teachers regularly share pictures and narratives of the child’s classroom experiences through an individual blog created for each child.
 In addition, parents of children with ASD meet regularly with teachers to discuss strategies to address their child’s learning and behavioral needs in the home environment.